HELP! Is my teen is applying to college soon, and I’m not sure if she should apply using the freshman application or the transfer student application?

 This is what parents generally mean when they ask about college applications.
 They want to know if their teen should apply as a freshman or as a transfer student.
-While it is true that a college may impose their own requirements, most colleges tend to follow similar guidelines when it comes to sorting people into the category “freshman” or “transfer” student – and your teen will likely be classified as a freshman applicant according to the normal protocol.
+While it is true that a college may impose its own requirements, colleges tend to follow the US Department of Education guidelines when it comes to sorting people into the category “freshman” or “transfer” student – and your teen will likely be classified as a freshman applicant according to the normal protocol.

-The reason people sometimes get this wrong is because college credit earned DURING high school is exempt from being “counted” toward transfer credit status by the US Department of Education and our Federal Financial Aid system.
-It’s true that college credit earned AFTER high school does add up, and can bump you to transfer status, but this small nuance isn’t well known, and likely why admissions counselors or the general public get it wrong.
+The reason people sometimes get this wrong is that college credit earned DURING high school is exempt from being “counted” toward transfer credit status by the US Department of Education and our Federal Financial Aid system.
+It’s true that college credit earned AFTER high school does add up, and can bump you to transfer status, but this small nuance isn’t well known, and likely why admissions counselors or the general public often get it wrong.

 Sometimes people will warn “be careful not to earn too much college credit in high school or your teen won’t be eligible for freshman scholarships.”

 It’s worth noting that some colleges treat everyone the same – meaning there is no distinction (advantage/disadvantage) between a transfer student or freshman – before worrying too much about it, check the websites of your target schools to see if they have different application processes for different types of applicants.
 If they don’t, then you have nothing to worry about.

 If you have questions about transfer credit, you should always ask the college’s Registrar.
 They’ll understand exactly what you’re asking!

 While it is true that there are sometimes advantages to being admitted as a freshman, there are also advantages to being admitted as a transfer student.
 You should know that it’s HARD to have a traditionally aged high school graduate with lots of college credit reclassified as a transfer student, but for some families, that’s exactly what they want to do.
-As such, if your teen is assigned an application status differently than you expected, it’s ok to ask the college to make an exception.
+As such, if your teen is assigned an application status differently than you expected or want, it’s ok to ask the college to make an exception.

 Determine Your Status: 4 Questions